stomp/stomp-spec/src/stomp-specification-1.1.md

 The headers are encoded in UTF-8.
 Since the colon and newline characters are used to delimit the keys and values, c style string literal escapes are used to encode any colons and newlines that are included within the headers.
-When decoding frame headers, the following transformations MUST get applied:
+When decoding frame headers, the following transformations MUST be applied:

 * `\n` translates to newline (octect 10)
 * `\c` translates to `:`